Modular invariance on $S^1 \times S^3$ and circle fibrations: Four dimensions

-It is somewhat surprising that the equivalence holds at $\mathcal{O}(p^{-1})$ for supersymmetric partition functions, since for non-supersymmetric partition functions -- which have leading term $\mathcal{O}(p^{-3})$ -- we will see that the equivalence fails at $\mathcal{O}(p^{-1})$.
-Thus, agreement at $\mathcal{O}(p^{-1})$ seems special to supersymmetric partition functions.
-We also see from the above results that the large squashing limit $\nu \rightarrow 0$, which also collapses the manifold to $S^2$, does not give an appropriate modular equivalence.
+It is somewhat surprising that the equivalence holds at $\mathcal{O}(k)$ for supersymmetric partition functions, since for non-supersymmetric partition functions -- which have an extensive leading term $\mathcal{O}(k^3)$ -- we will see in upcoming sections that the equivalence fails at $\mathcal{O}(k)$ (we did not calculate the conformally coupled scalar to this order to see disagreement).
+Thus, agreement at $\mathcal{O}(k)$ seems special to supersymmetric partition functions.

+We also see from the above results that the large squashing limit $\nu \rightarrow 0$ (where we do not put a factor of $\nu$ in the size of the thermal circle now), which also collapses the manifold to $S^2$, does not give an appropriate modular equivalence, since it does not isolate the second term in \eqref{susyberger}.
+In particular, $Z[S^1_{2\pi/k} \times S^3_\nu] \neq Z[S^1_{2\pi \nu} \times S^3_{k^{-1}}]$ at large $k$ and small $\nu$, except for the trivial case $\nu = k^{-1}$.
 Presumably the approach to equivalence of fundamental groups as the manifold collapses is important for supersymmetric free energies but not as important for extensive free energies.

 Now consider the theory on an ellipsoidal lens space $S_b^3/\mathbb{Z}_p$, with $b=1$ giving the round three-sphere lens space.
 The metric for the ellipsoid can be written in toroidal coordinates as \be ds^2=(b^2 \cos^2\theta + b^{-2}\sin^2\theta)d\theta^2 + b^2 \sin^2\theta\, d\varphi_1^2+b^{-2}\cos^2\theta d\varphi_2^2\,. \ee where $\theta\in[0,\pi/2]$ and $\varphi_{1,2}\sim \varphi_{1,2}+2\pi$.
 Lensing performs the identification $(\varphi_1, \varphi_2)=(\varphi_1+2\pi/p, \varphi_2-2\pi/p)$.
 The Hopf coordinates are given by $\psi=b\varphi_1+b^{-1}\varphi_2$, $\chi=b\varphi_1-b^{-1}\varphi_2$.
 The $U(1)$ isometry of the $\psi$ coordinate is that of the Hopf fibration and acts freely.
 However, for general irrational squashing $b$ the orbits of $\partial_\psi$ do not close except at the poles $\theta=0$, $\theta=\pi/2$ (see \cite{Tanaka:2012nr, Hosomichi:2014hja, Willett:2016adv} for a discussion of this and its relevance in computing supersymmetric vortex/Wilson loops \cite{Drukker:2012sr, Kapustin:2012iw}).
 The volume condition enters the stage and fixes the size of the emergent circle, which is found to be $2\pi/p$.
 The simplest way to see this is to consider the unlensed ellipsoid with rational $b^2=r/s$ for coprime $r,\,s$, where the closed loops in $\theta\in (0,\pi/2)$ form an $(r,s)$-torus knot of length $2\pi$ \cite{Tanaka:2012nr}.